chevere/docs/components/Regex.md

 # Regex

-The Regex component is in charge of providing tooling for regex patterns.
+The Regex component is in charge of providing tooling for typed regex patterns.

 [RegexInterface](../reference/Chevere/Interfaces/Regex/RegexInterface.md) describes the interface for the component in charge of defining a Regex.